bowmancg/fs-journal/quizzes/week05.md

 **1.** What do the letters of the acronym `CRUD` stand for?
 <!-- enter you answer in the space below -->
 ```
+Create, read, update, and delete
 ```
 **2.** Each action that `CRUD` represents maps to an HTTP request.
 What HTTP request does each `CRUD` action correspond to?
 <!-- enter you answer in the space below -->
 ```
+Create links to post, read links to get, update links to put, and delete links to delete
 ```
 **3.** What does `ORM` stand for?
 Which `ORM` do we use when interacting with MongoDB
 <!-- enter you answer in the space below -->
 ```
+It stands for object relational mappers and the one used for mongo is prisma
 ```
 **4.** Which two `HTTP` request types include a body?
 <!-- enter you answer in the space below -->